 The INTJ and Career Changes

 The INTJ comes across as more demanding and flighty than other employees.
 In a corporate setting, the INTJ is not likely to play workplace politics to get ahead.
-In a collegiate setting, they will tend to find the politics and niceties as pointless.
+In a collegiate environment, they tend to find politics and niceties pointless.

 This dissatisfaction often leads the INTJ to:

 However, when the INTJ discovers that perfect fit, they’re unstoppable.
-The employer that can develop and work with the INTJ personality has a powerhouse that will repay the company with design, engineering, and development skills that will bring profit for years to come.
+The employer that can develop and work with the INTJ personality has a powerhouse that will repay the company with design, engineering, and development skills that will bring profit for years.

 Conclusion